ezEngine/docs/docs/editor/editor-settings.md

 ## Preferences

 Preferences are user specific editor settings.
-Preferences may affect the entire editor application, only a certain [project (TODO)](../projects/projects-overview.md), or even just a single [document (TODO)](editor-documents.md).
+Preferences may affect the entire editor application, only a certain [project](../projects/projects-overview.md), or even just a single [document (TODO)](editor-documents.md).

 ![Preferences](media/editor-preferences.png)